majbthrd/pico-debug/howto/openocd.md

 $ make -j4
 $ sudo make install
 ```

+However, users that are beholden to Raspberry Pi (and its proprietary pico-probe) will find that they must continue using the RPi fork, and should freshly download the source code to something no older than 2021 Jun 18 and re-build it to ensure compatibility with pico-debug.

 For Mac users building openocd, please also look at [the suggestions here](https://github.com/majbthrd/pico-debug/issues/5).